gcattan/git-quality-check/README.md

 A branch is coupled to another branch if it is contained in this other branch history (`git branch --contains...`).
 When there is more than 10 branches, the program randomly select 10 branches among all branches plus the branches passed through the `mainBranches` input.

-The overall score returned as an output is a combination of these score.
+The overall score returned as an output is a combination of these scores.
 The closer to 100%, the higher the quality.

 An example is available [here](.github/workflows/test-action.yml).